cxcloud/cxcloud-documentation/getting-started/create-a-git-repository.md

 ## What's Next?

-Now that you have your environment ready, it's time for bootstrapping the infrastructure on AWS.
+Now that you have your environment ready, it's time for bootstrapping the infrastructure on AWS. -->

+TBA